jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Worcester Park to Temple
 -----------------------------
 * CR2 changing to District at VIC in 34-36m at 6tph
+* LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 38-44m at 4tph (+6m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 42-46m at 4tph (+9m)

 From Worcester Park to Farringdon